 2026 AIME II Problem 8

-Below is the professionally curated solution for Problem 8 of the 2026 AIME II, from LIVE by Po-Shen Loh.
+Attempt Problem 8 of the 2026 AIME II below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 2026 AIME II solutions, or check the answer key.

 Concepts:incircle, incenter, and inradiusHeron’s FormulaDiophantine Equation